subaquatic-pierre/divesandybeach-flask/README.md

 - [Jinja 2](https://jinja.palletsprojects.com/en/2.10.x/)

-# Architectual Pattern
+# Architectural Pattern

-This appp is developed with the **MVC** arcitechitual design pattern.
-The details of each componenet is borken down below.
+This app is developed with the **MVC** architectural design pattern.
+The details of each component is broken down below.

 ## Model